Film Permits and Location Agreements

 Parks

-There are many parks in the greater LA area and they fall under a number of different jurisdictions.
+There are many parks in the greater LA area and they fall under several different jurisdictions.
 For information, contact:

 City of Los Angeles